docker-flow/docker-flow-monitor/docs/article.md

 open "http://$(docker-machine ip swarm-1)/monitor/alerts"
 ```

 This time, the alert is read meaning that the condition is fulfilled.
 If it is still green, please wait for a few moments and refresh your screen.

-Our service is using more than 1MB of memory.
+Our service is using more than 1MB of memory and, therefore, the alert if statement is fulfilled, and the alert is red.

 Please click the *godemomainmem* link to expand the alert and see more details.

 ![Alerts with go-demo memory usage in firing state](img/alerts-go-demo-memory-firing.png)